rapid7/metasploit-framework/documentation/modules/auxiliary/admin/ldap/vmware_vcenter_vmdir_auth_bypass.md

    Name      Current Setting                         Required  Description
    ----      ---------------                         --------  -----------
-   BASE_DN   dc=vsphere,dc=local                     no        LDAP base DN if you already have it BIND_DN   cn=192.168.3.32,ou=Domain Controlle     no        The username to authenticate to LDAP server
+   BASE_DN   dc=vsphere,dc=local                     no        LDAP base DN if you already have it USERNAME  cn=192.168.3.32,ou=Domain Controlle     no        The username to authenticate to LDAP server
              rs,dc=vsphere,dc=local
-   BIND_PW   #$F4!4SeV\BL~L2gb(oa                    no        Password for the BIND_DN
-   PASSWORD  NewPassword123#                         no        Password of admin user to add RHOSTS    192.168.3.32                            yes       The target host(s), see https://github.com/rapid7/metasploit-framework
+   PASSWORD  #$F4!4SeV\BL~L2gb(oa                    no        Password for the BIND_DN NEW_PASSWORD  NewPassword123#                     no        Password of admin user to add RHOSTS    192.168.3.32                            yes       The target host(s), see https://github.com/rapid7/metasploit-framework
                                                                /wiki/Using-Metasploit
-   RPORT     636                                     yes       The target port SSL       true                                    no        Enable SSL on the LDAP connection USERNAME  MsfAdmin                                no        Username of admin user to add
+   RPORT     636                                     yes       The target port SSL       true                                    no        Enable SSL on the LDAP connection NEW_USERNAME  MsfAdmin                            no        Username of admin user to add

 Auxiliary action: